Password Protecting PDF Files using Power Automate For Desktop and PDF.co

 Get Files in Folder

-Step 3: Loop through All Files
+Loop Through All Files

-Now that we have all PDF Files, we’ll be iterating through each file for further processing.
+Now that we have all the PDF Files, we’ll be iterating through each file for further processing.
 For this purpose, we’ll add the “For each” loop.
 This can be found under the “Loops” folder.

 This “For each” loop will look like this.